Restaurants in Rio De Janeiro

 Most restaurants in Rio de Janeiro are open from 11am to 4pm, and from 7pm to midnight.
 Some stay open all day, especially on Saturday when people stream in from the beaches at all hours.
 Restaurants usually add a 10 percent service charge to the bill, but waiters will appreciate another five percent if their service has been good.
 If the service is truly terrible, you can ask not to pay the service charge.
 Some restaurants do not take credit cards, so it's best to ask up front if you don't have cash.

 Copacabana Palace Hotel Restaurants

-The Copacabana Palace Hotel houses two of Rio de Janeiro's most elegant restaurants.
-The Hotel Cipriani Restaurant serves excellent north Italian cuisine to guests in an elegant dining area, while the poolside Pérgula Restaurant offers a buffet breakfast, and delicious South American meals.
-Cipriani is open Monday to Saturday for lunch and dinner, with Pérgula open for breakfast, lunch and dinner during the week and from 12.30pm to 4.30pm on weekends.
+The Copacabana Palace Hotel houses three of Rio de Janeiro's most elegant restaurants.
+The Hotel Cipriani Restaurant serves excellent north Italian cuisine, while the poolside Pérgula Restaurant offers a buffet breakfast and delicious South American meals.
+Serving exotic pan-Asian cuisine, MEE is one of the first restaurants in South America to be awarded a prestigious Michelin star.
+Cipriani is open Monday to Saturday for lunch and dinner, while MEE is open daily from 7pm, and Pérgula is open for breakfast, lunch and dinner Monday to Saturday with a buffet lunch on Sundays from 1pm to 4pm.
 Reservations required.